Current theme: light mode

 2. Maintain Low Credit Utilization Across Business Accounts

-Example: If your business has a $50,000 business credit card limit, keep the balance below $15,000 (ideally under $5,000).
+Example: If your business has a $50,000 business credit card limit, aim to keep the balance below $15,000 (ideally under $5,000).

 3. Build Business Trading History with Your ABN